rjmags1/algorithms-practice/leetcode/69_sqrt_x.md

 ## Notes
 - Logarithmically search for result in search space for square root of `x`.
 Notice that the search space's upper limit is `x // 2`.
+- Also notice how the iteration condition for binary search includes when `l == r`.
+This allows simple handling of edge case where the last possible value for `mid` is greater than or less than a non-integer square root value of `x`.